yrp604/rappel/README.md

 $ CC=clang make
 ```

-It should work fine with `gcc`, albiet with a few more warnings.
+It should work fine with `gcc`, albeit with a few more warnings.

 By default rappel is compiled with your native architecture.
 If you're on amd64 and want to target x86 you can do this with